 Also read: Everything you want to know about co-washing

 What products contain moisture?

 Any hair products you’d expect to moisturize, generally do.
-Think of conditioner, leave-in conditioner and creams.
+Think of conditioner and leave in conditioners.
 But even though it may be obvious that they contain moisture, it’s still important to check the ingredients to see how moisturizing they actually are.